davidicus/files-of-type/README.md

-# Node Module Boilerplate
+# File-of-type

----

-The basic structure and files for creating node modules.
-To be used with [kick-init](https://www.npmjs.com/package/kick-init)
+A small utility that grabs and stores in an array all the files of a specific type